-(c) How might long term environmental degradation affect the incidence of poverty in one of the world regions shown in Fig. 5?
+(c) How might long term environmental degradation affect the incidence of poverty within one of the regions shown in Fig. 5?
 [5]

 Heat waves and drought in Sub-Saharan Africa will affect agriculture and food production which will have a serious impact on poverty, as much of this part of Africa relies on agriculture.
 Also droughts are very difficult to manage because of the timescale involved and the level of technology in much of Sub-Saharan Africa.
 East Asia and Pacific will probably be less affected because of having less reliance on agriculture and a more developed level of technology.
 South Asia will be somewhere between the other regions in terms of vulnerability.
 Climate change could involve both decrease and increase in precipitation.
-Sub-Saharan North Africa will be affected by any decrease and uncertainty in rainfall totals.
+Sub-Saharan Africa will be affected by any decrease and uncertainty in rainfall totals.

-- L3: a realisation that climate change could involve more droughts and floods that will affect poverty in different ways.
-Droughts generally affect larger areas and will be difficult to manage.
-Will recognise that the affects will vary with the level of economic development - L2: a more general understanding but the account will be incomplete in some way.
-Will lack some detail in relating any potential change to poverty. - L1: an inability to produce a convincing argument.
+L3: a good understanding of the issues.
+Candidates recognise that the affects will vary with the level of economic development with a valid assessment and with good use of examples.

+- L2: a more general understanding but the account will be incomplete in some way.
+Will lack some detail in relating any potential change to poverty.
+May be lacking in relevant and accurate examples.
+[2-3] - L1: only partial understanding and an inability to produce a convincing argument.
 They will generally not recognise the various potential impacts on poverty.
+[0-1]